danilnagy/dmc/_posts/2015-10-21-machine-learning-with-python.md

 - [https://goo.gl/bFBFP9](https://goo.gl/bFBFP9)

-Recording of a lecutre from the Fall 2014 Data Mining the City seminar describing some of the theoretical and technical background of Machine Learning
+Recording of a lecture from the Fall 2014 Data Mining the City seminar describing some of the theoretical and technical background of Machine Learning

 - [https://www.coursera.org/learn/machine-learning](https://www.coursera.org/learn/machine-learning)